Annesya/Annesya.github.io/_pages/about.md

 ============================
 I am very passionate about science communication and mentoring activities.
 I serve as the Mentoring Co-Chair of [Harvard Graduate Women in Science and Engineering](https://projects.iq.harvard.edu/hgwise/home) (HGWISE) where I help in matching graduate students with mentors from academia and industry to guide them in their desired career paths.
 I am also the Seminar Coordinator for [Science in The News](https://sitn.hms.harvard.edu/) (SITN) Seminar Series.
 Throughout my undergraduate and graduate years so far, I have been extensively involved in the role of STEM educator at [Program of Ragon and IMES in Science and Medicine](https://ragoninstitute.org/ragon-life/prism-science-club-launched/) (PRISM) science club, [Jadavpur University Science Club](https://www.jusc.co.in/).
 I feel very fortunate to have the opprtunity to mentor >100 high school students and >150 undergraduates (in groups) so far in different science and enginnering topics.
 I am very excited to serve as a Research Mentor in summer 2023 for the [MIT Summer Research Program in Neuroscience](https://bcs.mit.edu/msrp).

+I am a strong believer in "Open Science".
+I try to put all possible efforts for making scientific tools such hardwares and softwares available to students and encourage them in developing open-source projects.
+[Jadavpur University UAV Innovators' Lab](https://banerjeeannesya199.wixsite.com/ju-uav-innovators) is one such endeavor to make scientific hardwares (especially focusing on Unmanned Aerial Vehicle (UAV) related research) accessible to students free of cost for innovative project works.

 Apart from Research
 ====================
-When not busy with research, I love to go for short walks and easy hikes; listen to music; workout (a little bit); dance (a lot!); and explore beautiful Boston and Cambridge.
+Outside research, I love to go for short walks and easy hikes; listen to music; workout (a little bit); dance (a lot!); and explore the beautiful Boston and Cambridge.
+[Below is a picture from my Acadia trip in Fall 2022 - hope you like it!]

 ![memories from my hikes in Fall ](/images/annesya_outdoors.jpeg)